 - Wear clothes that cover the skin: long pants, long-sleeved shirt or sweater, closed boots or shoes, and socks. - Tuck pants into socks. - Wear pale-coloured clothes that make it easier to see ticks. - Prevent bites by applying an insect repellent on clothes and exposed parts of the body, except for the face.
-DEETbased products at 30% concentration or less or lcaridine based products at 20% concentration are safe and effective against ticks.
+DEET-based products at 30% concentration or less or Icaridine based products at 10% or 20% concentration are safe and effective against ticks.
 Follow the instructions on the label.
-Other active ingredients may be less effective against ticks. - Stick to cleared trails in wooded areas and forests.
+Other active ingredients may be less effective against ticks.